 Men after divorce often live an invisible life of pain and suffering.
 The absolute disintegration of their life and identity takes a toll that few people see or want to deal with.
 Society is happy enough to see and deal with the tears of women, but we seem collectively uncomfortable seeing a man in distress and so ignore it.

-To add to this problem, men themselves who are finding it hard to move on from divorce do not actively seek out help from other because of this problem.
-Often they feel it will make them look and feel weak, and less of a man.
+To add to this problem, men who are finding it hard to move on from divorce do not actively seek out help from others.
+Often they feel it will make them look and feel weak and like less of a man.

 This bottling up of emotions and lack of perspective leads men to feel they are isolated and shunned.
 In fact, many feel shunned because they often are shunned by a portion of the community who take it upon themselves to demonise the husband in a failed marriage no matter what the circumstances.

-This hub will look at some ways men can change this situation to be able to live a life free of negativity and emotional pain of post divorce life.
+This article will look at some ways men can change this situation to be able to live a life free of the negativity and emotional pain of post-divorce life.

-First I just wanted to point out a few things you should avoid doing at all costs to improve your chances of living a happier life for after divorce.
+First, I just wanted to point out a few things you should avoid doing at all costs to improve your chances of living a happier life after divorce.